alax/jsrp/README.md

 - **`getProof() -> Hex M2 value`**
 	- The server's ***M2*** value as a hex string, suitable for transmission to the client. *This can only be called after `checkClientProof()`*.

-In either scenario, if you'd like to interact with the SRP protocol implementation directly, the SRP object will be available on the client/server object after running init.
+In either scenario, if you'd like to interact with the SRP protocol implementation directly, the SRP object will be available on the client/server object after running `init()`.
 You can access it using `clientObj.srp` or `serverObj.srp`.
 The intermediate values calculated by the client and server are also available on the objects themselves as well.

 ## Testing